 Swakane Wildlife Area is a 2.9 mile lightly trafficked out and back trail located near Monitor, Washington that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and birding and is accessible from April until October.
+The trail is primarily used for hiking and birding and is best used from April until October.

 Not a bad trail.
 Constant uphill and downhill with little to no shade.
 Some great view of Wenatchee from the north side.

 Awesome hike.
 Road to the trail head was pretty rough but if you go slow it's ok.
 Once the map app brings you to the trail, there is no easy way to see signage indicating where to go.
 You can see a cut in the mountain which is an old road that is the main hiking trail.
 The first half mile is steeper than most of the hike.
 We made it about 2.5 miles before needing to turn around due to another obligation later in the day.
 I would guess it's another 1.5 to 2.0 miles to the top.
 I would bring a lite jacket, as when we started it was 75 in Wenatchee, 70 at the trail head and probably 10 degrees colder where we turned around and it was more and more windy the higher you go.
 I would say this is a reasonable hike for all skills levels as the trail is in good shape and the incline is consistent but reasonable.
 I would do this hike again in a heart beat especially with more time.